CjmTH/DeepP450/README.md

 1. The input file format can be edited according to data/data_0/raw/train_0.csv.
 Within the data folder, create three subfolders named raw, intermediate, and result respectively.
 These folders are utilized for the generation of files during the molecular processing process；

 2. The model comprises 20 sub-models.
 After downloading the weight files for these sub-models, place them in the weight folder.
-Then, execute model.py to commence the process. https://www.alipan.com/s/Wyy14DP8MNA

-3. The ESM-2 finetuned weight can be accessed from https://pan.baidu.com/s/1NARKcZoU0Nytn06lJkQYoQ (access code:6akq).
+Then, execute model.py to commence the process.
+Besides, the ESM-2 fintuned weight can also be accessed. （ https://pan.baidu.com/s/1riqf9yRcIbjbtNS5PjQzag access code: uqxt）

-5. Final results are organized into a total_soft.csv file. running metric.py will yield the final ensemble model's soft voting results.
+4. Final results are organized into a total_soft.csv file. running metric.py will yield the final ensemble model's soft voting results.